TyberiusPrime/cran_tracker_for_nix/README.md

 along with the packages available at CRAN on that date (using the MRAN CRAN daily mirror).

 For earlier Bioconductor versions, that's the release dates only.
-For later (3.6+), that's everytime they moved a package into 'src/contrib/Archive' during a release's lifetime.
+For later (3.6+), that's every time they moved a package into 'src/contrib/Archive' during a release's lifetime.

 The whole affair is slightly complicated because there isn't necessarily a consistent view of the R ecosystem on any given date.
+For example:

  * Sometimes bioconductor refers to packages that were not actually on CRAN until a few weeks/months later.
  * Sometimes CRAN lists the package, but the mirror does not have it.